OpenLLM-France/Luciole-Training/data/README.md

   --yaml_file YAML_FILE
                         .yaml file that contains the datasets you want to tokenize.
 See for example datasets_to_tokenize.yaml. (default: datasets_to_tokenize.yaml)
   --input_dir INPUT_DIR
-                        Relative input path (in $OpenLLM_OUTPUT/data) that contains the processed datasets you want to tokenize. (default: raw_datasets_ablation)
+                        Input directory that contains the processed datasets you want to tokenize. (default: $OpenLLM_OUTPUT/data/raw_datasets_ablation)
   --output_dir OUTPUT_DIR
-                        Relative output path (in $OpenLLM_OUTPUT/data) that will contain all your tokenized datasets, with name provided by your yaml file.
-You cannot use different tokenizer in one output_dir (it will raise an error). (default: tokens_ablation) --tokenizer_name TOKENIZER_NAME
+                        Output directory that will contain all your tokenized datasets, with name provided by your yaml file.
+You cannot use different tokenizer in one output_dir (it will raise an error). (default: $OpenLLM_OUTPUT/data/tokens_ablation)
+  --tokenizer_name TOKENIZER_NAME
                         The tokenizer you want to use to tokenize the data.
 This name will be saved in your output_dir. (default: OpenLLM-France/Lucie-7B)
 ```